kubos/kubos/test/integration/linux/ISIS-OBC/iobc-qa-plan.rst

 The script will connect to the iOBC, run each test, confirm the results passed back through STDOUT, and then return the overall pass/fail results.

+All remaining tests should then be manually tested.

 Role Expectations
 ~~~~~~~~~~~~~~~~~